How DeepIntent and Matterkind Proved CTV’s Superiority for Measuring Pharma Ad Campaigns, Delivering 2X Higher NBRx

 Maximizing Addressable Media

 Addressable media makes that infinitely easier (and faster).
 One top pharmaceutical company invests heavily in addressable media to support its largest brand, an antiviral medication used to treat symptoms of an infectious disease.
-As the pharmaceutical company’s agency of record, Matterkind was committed to maximizing its addressable media investment and proving its efficacy in driving business results: total script performance (TRx) and new patient starts, represented by new-to-brand prescriptions (NBRx).
+As the pharmaceutical company’s agency of record, Matterkind was committed to maximizing its addressable media investment and proving its efficacy in driving business results: total script performance (TRx) and new prescription starts.

 We collaborated with Matterkind on an integrated, multi-channel campaign focused on three addressable channels: display video, online video, and connected TV (CTV).
 From there, our script performance algorithm optimized media in real-time to improve prescription metrics while reducing cost-per-script.